Comparison4 min read

 Technology and interior

-The Rogue's interior is well-executed but plainer.
-The 9-inch base screen is adequate; the optional 12.3-inch ProPilot display on upper trims is excellent.
-Where Nissan beats Hyundai is driver-assist: ProPilot Assist, Nissan's hands-on highway driving assist, is available on SL and Platinum and is among the best systems in the segment for freeway fatigue reduction.
-Hyundai's Highway Driving Assist is competent but slightly less polished.
+The Rogue's cabin is well-executed but plainer.
+The 9-inch base screen is fine; the optional 12.3-inch ProPilot display up top is excellent.
+Where Nissan beats Hyundai is driver-assist: ProPilot Assist is among the best hands-on highway systems in the class for killing freeway fatigue, and I'd pay for it.
+Hyundai's Highway Driving Assist is competent but a touch less polished.
+Standard safety content is a wash — both bundle lane centering, adaptive cruise, AEB, and blind-spot monitoring from the second trim.

 AWD and all-weather capability

-For cold-weather states, the Rogue's standard AWD from the second trim is a meaningful value advantage.
+The Tucson's AWD is optional, about class="relative z-10",500 on most trims, and capable but without Nissan's terrain-mode depth.
+For cold-weather states, the Rogue's standard AWD from the second trim is a real value edge.

 May 2026 pricing and incentives